Jupytor1/sudoku-solver/README.md

 The program will print the answer in less than 1 second.

-I'm not sure whether "puzzle-solving-program" like this is useful, but if you are interested, feel free to copy the source.
+I'm not sure whether "puzzle-solving-program" like this is useful, but if you are interested, feel free to copy the source code.